Jump to start of content

 What software do I need to take the LKA?

-• Mac: You need Mac OS X 10.12 or higher with Safari 11 or higher, Chrome, or Firefox.
-The latest version of Safari for Mac OS X can be downloaded from Apple Downloads.
+• Mac: Mac OS Mojave 10.14+ with Safari 13 or higher, Chrome or Firefox.
+The latest version of Mac products can be downloaded from the Mac Support site.

 What type of Internet connection should I have?